-If you’re interested in , you may have heard of and be curious about what it is, and whether it’s a suitable option for you. refers to the purchase, , and resale of a property for a , and it can be a lucrative way to increase your income.
-In 2020, fix and flips made up 7.2 percent of all home sales, earning average gross profits of over $60,000.
+If you’re interested in real estate investing, you may have heard of house flipping and may be curious about what it is, and whether it’s a suitable option for you.
+House flipping refers to the purchase, renovation, and resale of a property for a profit, and it can be a lucrative way to increase your income.
+In 2020, fix and flips made up 7.2 percent of all home sales, earning an average gross profit of over $60,000.

-For investors that are new to fix and investing, this can prove to be a daunting challenge.
-Getting started with requires the to have knowledge of a variety of fields, from financing to demographic research, construction, and much more.
+For investors that are new to fix and flip investing, this can prove to be a daunting challenge.
+Getting started with house flipping requires the real estate investor to have knowledge of a variety of fields, from financing to demographic research, construction, and much more.
 That’s why we’ve put together this guide that will show you the ropes and put you on the road to success.

 Table of Contents